 Submitting a statutory request for flexible working

 As the term suggests, a statutory request for flexible working hours is covered under employment law.
 After making the request, there is a defined formal process to follow and various obligations are activated.
-While nothing is set in stone, the request must be acknowledged and some form of negotiation undertaken.
+While nothing is guaranteed, your employer must consider the request reasonably and consult with you before refusing it.

 Are you eligible to submit a statutory request for flexible working?